 Trust issues may be your number one obstacle to connection, warmth, and intimacy.
 This post assumes you’re experiencing trust issues left over from past relationships, but don’t have rational evidence that your current relationship partner is untrustworthy.

-When you’re experiencing trust issues, you cannot extend yourself, or make yourself vulnerable in relationships, which is essential to lasting success, according to experts.
-This post offers unmistakable signs and symptoms of trust issues and points toward their resolution.
+When you’re experiencing trust issues in a relationship, you cannot extend yourself, or make yourself vulnerable, which is essential to lasting success, according to experts.
+Here we’ll offer some unmistakable signs and symptoms of trust issues and point toward their resolution.

 But before we get into the 10 signs of trust issues, let’s get the bad news out of the way.